debianchef/101/uncle_debian_notes_on_basic_solidity.md

 `Key Features of Evm`

-1. Turing-complete: Can execute any computation given enough resources.
+1. **Turing-complete**: Can execute any computation given enough resources.

+Most calculators cannot solve a simple BODMAS problem (Bracket, Orders (i.e., powers and square roots, etc.), Division, Multiplication, Addition, Subtraction).

+If we are to solve the equation \(3 + 6 \times (5 + 2) \div 3 - 4\) using BODMAS, the first thing to do is solve the items in the bracket first, followed by Division, Multiplication, Addition, and Subtraction.
+The computed answer should be \(13\).

+A simple calculator might process it as:
+\[3 + 6 \times 5 + 2 \div 3 - 4 = 11.67\]

+This ignores the rules of BODMAS.
+This means only specific types of calculators can solve the equation correctly.
+If Eve, not the evil one but the mathematician, decides to solve a more complex math problem, she might need another special calculator to solve her problem.

+She can choose to use the EVM by writing a smart contract that instructs the EVM to provide the answer with no fear of getting wrong answers since the EVM can follow any mathematical rule to solve her problem.

-2. Deterministic: Ensures the same inputs produce the same outputs.
+2. **Deterministic**: Ensures the same inputs produce the same outputs.
+Think of a chef (probably @debianchef) with a recipe for baking a cake.
+If you use the same ingredients in the same quantities and follow the same steps every time, you will get the same cake each time.
+Similarly, in the EVM, if you provide the same inputs to a smart contract, you will always get the same output.
+This predictability is crucial for ensuring that smart contracts behave consistently and reliably, no matter who executes them or when they are executed

-3. Isolated: Each contract runs in isolation, preventing interference between contracts.
+3. **Isolated**: Each contract runs in isolation, preventing interference between contracts.

+Imagine an Internet Service Provider (ISP) assigning IP addresses to computers.
+Each computer gets its own unique IP address, ensuring that their internet activities do not interfere with each other.
+Similarly, in the EVM, each smart contract runs in its own isolated environment, so the actions of one contract do not affect the others.
+This isolation ensures security and reliability, just like separate IP addresses prevent network conflicts and ensure smooth operation for each computer

+>[!NOTE]
-Just like programs written in other programming languages, smart contracts  are compiled into bytecode.
-Bytecode is a low-level, machine-readable representation of the contract that the Ethereum Virtual Machine (EVM) can execute.
+>Just like programs written in other programming languages, smart contracts  are compiled into `bytecode`. `Bytecode` is a `low-level`, machine-readable representation of the contract that the Ethereum Virtual Machine (EVM) can execute.
 Since evm  does not directly understand solidity or any other language used to write a contract , it needs to be translated/converted into bytecode by the  compilier.

 #### Storage